-The JIRA importers plugin doesn’t only enables JIRA’s compatibility with applications such as Bugzilla or Mantis, it also enables import of CSV files.
-Easy to use, it turns out to be quite handy to create and/or modify JIRA issues from a file.
-In this blog, I’ll present the CSV feature and the best practices surrounding its use.
-Let’s get started !
+The JIRA Importers add-on not only makes JIRA compatibile with applications such as Bugzilla or Mantis, it also enables you to import CSV files.
+Easy to use, it turns out to be quite handy when it comes to creating and/or modifying JIRA issues from a file.
+In this blog, I’ll present the CSV feature and some best practices surrounding its use.

 You can find the importer in the JIRA Administration menu, in “System“, and then in “Import from an external system“.
 Then, select “Comma-separated values (CSV)”.

 We must then indicate which CSV to import.
-The maximum size is limited to 10 mo by default, but you can increase capacity in the administration menu: select the “System” section, then “Attachments”.
+The maximum size is limited to 10 mo by default, but you can increase capacity in the administration menu by selecting the “System” section, then “Attachments”.

-The file encryption is by default UTF-8.
-Accents might not be recognised (this is frequent when the CSV is generated by Excel).
+The file encryption is, by default, UTF-8.
+Accents might not be recognised (this is common when the CSV is generated by Excel).
 One solution is to use the ISO-8859-1 norm.

 Building the import file